scrappyCoco/DataTableGenerator/README.md

 await targetConnection.CloseAsync();
 ```

+Keep in mind, that this model is basic and only for example.
+In real world we have deal with more complex objects.

 As you can notice, there a lot boilerplate code.
 I think, that there could be presented model, that will generate all this code:
 ```c#